Vets-Who-Code/windows-dev-guide/README.md

 ### Git Credential Manager

-Once you enter in your token the first time, it can be stored via [Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) so you won't have to authenticate yourself each time.
+Once you enter your token the first time, it can be stored via [Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) so you won't have to authenticate yourself each time.

 You can have Git installed in WSL and also in Windows at the same time.
 [Git for Windows](https://gitforwindows.org/) includes GCM and is the preferred way to install it.